NateWise7/tic-tac-toe/README.md

 # tic-tac-toe
-A very small tic tac toe game.
+A small tic tac toe game that i designed for fun.